dr-jam/GameplayProgramming/README.md

 Five competencies form the essential foundation of the course:

-- Engine Usage;
+- Engine Usage
-- Debugging and Testing;
+- Debugging and Testing
-- Versioning and Team Development;
+- Versioning and Team Development
-- Game Systems; and
+- Game Systems
-- Interaction Design.
+- Interaction Design

-These are the **gateway competencies**.
+These are the gateway competencies.
 Higher grades also require work across all three domains and advanced depth in selected areas.

 | Profile grade | Minimum competency profile |
 |---|---|